Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Contraindications: hypersensitivity to the components of the drug, hypertension, myocardial infarction, myocarditis, benign tumors mammary glands.

 Efficiency high.
-In most patients, it avoids surgery to remove the pituitary tumor.
+In most patients, it avoids surgery to remove a pituitary tumor.

 1. Radiation therapy.
-Destruction of the pituitary tumor ionizing radiation.
-Fit with drug therapy or performed after surgery.
+Destruction of a pituitary tumor ionizing radiation.
+Combined with drug therapy or carried out after surgical treatment.

 Indications: large pituitary tumors that are not amenable to drug therapy.